shikharchy/shikharchy.github.io/index.md

 * Fairness and Trustworthy AI
 * Multiagent Systems and Optimization
 * Deep Learning and its Uncertainty & Robustness
+* Application of AI in Healthcare and Climate Science
 * Understanding the relationship between language and vision in humans

 <br/>
 <br/>